touraye/under-doz/102-looking-into-java/L-109-iterations.md

 In [lesson-101]() we talked about the common patterns found in almost every software, and these patterns are input, output, math, condition, and repetition.
 In the previous lessons we looked at all the other patterns expect repetition.

+What to learn:

+* You will learn about the inter working of loops
+* You will learn about `for` loop and how to implement it
+* You will learn about `while` loop and how to implement it
+* You will learn about `do while` loop and how to implement it
+* You be able to use all the three types of loop to solve similar problem
+* At the end you will learn about their use cases and as well as their limitations.
+* Refactoring Cash Power Application including the new feature learned from the lesson.

 Printing a message to the console two times can be simply done by write a print statement twice.
 But, what of a hundred times.
 How many times will you write a print statement in your program, will you even do it correctly?

 ## Loop